wangdi4/llvm/llvm/docs/Intel/Analysis/Intel_OptVLS.rst

      A test merge is simulated by computing a mask for the merge.

      Two nodes, N1 and N2 are eligible to be merged if:
        #.
+The total number of unique sources of N1 and N2 is no more than 2
-They have the same sources or one has the subset of sources of the other.
-Sources need to have the same type.
+       #.
+Sources need to have the same type
        #.
 Total size of N1 and N2 fits into the vector register
        #. elem_size of N1 matches the elem_size of N2